 "I conducted extensive research on Middle Eastern affairs and assisted with analytical writing, editing, and compiling research materials for the director," Carlos said, noting that the experience complemented his work with UMass Drone.

 "Every opportunity builds on an earlier experience.
-My experience with UMass Drone helped me gain my internship.
-I've also been given the opportunity to help Matthew Fricker and Prof. Plaw with their upcoming book."
+My experience with UMass Drone helped me gain my first internship.
+I'm also co-authoring a book with Dr. Plaw and Matthew Fricker on the drone debate.
+We're sending it for peer-review and it's on track to be published by this fall."

 Plans for graduate school and a career in research